Jamaica With Kids

 Jamaica is a popular spot for family getaways, thanks to its many all-inclusive beach resorts.
-Be sure to expand your experiences beyond your resort!
-Mouse over the boxes below to check out zip-lining, bobsledding on a mountain coaster, a catamaran trip on Negril's beautiful coast, horse-riding, zip-lining, river adventures, Dunn's River waterfalls, dog-sledding.....
-Most activities are within a day-trip distance of any of the main resort areas: Jamaica is only about 146 miles wide and 51 miles north-south (though road conditions and traffic may add time to your trip.)
-But first, a word about those resorts families love so much...
+Be sure to expand your experiences beyond your resort.
+You can check out zip lining, bobsledding on a mountain coaster, taking a catamaran trip on Negril's beautiful coast, horseback riding, going on river adventures, and looking at Dunn's River waterfalls.
+Most activities are within a day-trip distance of any of the main resort areas.
+Jamaica is only about 146 miles wide and 51 miles north-south (though road conditions and traffic may add time to your trip.)

-Families love the conveniences of all inclusive resorts, and Jamaica offers many choices.
+Families love the conveniences of the all-inclusive resorts, and Jamaica offers many choices.
 Beaches is the family resort brand of the Sandals all-inclusive resort company, which is based in Jamaica.
-Families will also find several value-priced all inclusive resorts with waterparks and other fun features for kids.
-Meanwhile, at the unique Franklyn D....
-Resort, each family has their own vacation nanny during their stay.
-Read about these and more Jamaica all inclusive resorts for families.Continue to 2 of 11 below.
+Families will also find several value-priced all-inclusive resorts with waterparks and other fun features for kids.
+Meanwhile, at the unique Franklyn D. Resort and Spa, each family has their own vacation nanny during their stay.

 Mystic Mountain Day Outing With Bobsledding